-The latest alarming case of violence on Lesvos took place early Saturday, in the migrant camp of Kara Tepe, about a 15-minute drive from Moria.
-According to reports, the victim, a 17-year-old Afghan, was thrown from the roof of an abandoned building, falling about four meters and sustaining serious injuries, during a fight with other asylum seekers.
+The latest alarming case of violence on Lesvos took place early Saturday, near the migrant camp of Kara Tepe, about a 15-minute drive from Moria.
+According to reports, the victim, a 17-year-old Afghan, was thrown from the roof of an abandoned building next to the camp, falling about four meters and sustaining serious injuries, during a fight with other asylum seekers.

 "Everyone tries to be the king of Moria"